tkhamez/neucore/doc/Install.md

 To run the application:
 * PHP >=7.4.0 (64bit version), see `backend/composer.json` for necessary and suggested extensions (APCu highly recommended).
-* MariaDB or MySQL Server (currently only tested with MySQL 8.0 and MariaDB 10.2, 10.5).
+* MariaDB or MySQL Server (tested with MySQL 8.0 and MariaDB 10.2, 10.6 and 10.8).
 Other databases supported by [Doctrine DBAL](https://www.doctrine-project.org/projects/doctrine-dbal/en/latest/reference/platforms.html) may work if you generate the  database schema yourself (see [backend README](../backend/README.md)), but there are only migration files for MySQL/MariaDB.
 Unit tests can also be run using an SQLite in-memory database.